-- If all you need is what you save in your TFSAs, RRSPs, and CCPC (soon to be capped at ~$50K investment income per year), then it may not be needed.
+- If all you need is what you save in your TFSAs, RRSPs, and CCPC , then a spousal loan for a personal account may not be needed.
 If you need more space, requiring a taxable investment account, then a spousal loan may be worthwhile.

 - It can result in a larger nest egg due to decreased tax drag while accumulating.

-- If accessing the funds before age 65 when income splitting is easier, withdrawing funds from a taxable account in the lower income spouse’s hands makes it even better.
+- If accessing the funds before age 65, withdrawing funds from a taxable account in the lower income spouse’s hands makes it even better.